Mostafa-wael/Clean-My-Linux/README.md

 ![Script](https://user-images.githubusercontent.com/56788883/146991100-f4741c68-3769-42bc-9542-bc72a312b603.png)

-The script does the following:
+The script do the following:
 - Clean all the log files.
 - Clean systemd journal logs.
 - Clean the thumbnail cache.